thebuggenie/caspar/docs/configuration/services.md

         tableprefix: myapp_
       - [\caspar\core\Caspar, getCache]
 ```
+*Example of auto-configuring the `b2db` ORM so it can be used anywhere*

-The above service definition makes caspar bootstrap the library using the callback `\b2db\Core::initialize()`, passing
+The above service definition makes Caspar bootstrap the library using the callback `\b2db\Core::initialize()`, passing
 the two arguments defined in `arguments` as parameters to the `initialize()` method.

 **Note:** arguments defined in the `arguments` configuration are passed expanded using the php `call_user_func_array()`